🔥 DeepEval 4.0 just got released. Read the announcement.

 dataset = EvaluationDataset(goldens=goldens)

-In this example, we've used the generate_goldens_from_docs method, which one one of the four generation methods offered by deepeval's Synthesizer.
+In this example, we've used the generate_goldens_from_docs method, which is one of the four generation methods offered by deepeval's Synthesizer.
 The four methods include:

 deepeval's Synthesizer uses a series of evolution techniques to complicate and make generated goldens more realistic to human prepared data.